Macedonian Patriotic Organization

 Macedonian Patriotic Organization (MPO) is a diaspora organization in the United States and Canada.
 It was founded in Fort Wayne, Indiana, United States, in 1922, by Macedonian Bulgarian immigrants originating mainly from Greek Macedonia.
 It was originally called the Macedonian Political Organization but changed its name to the current one in 1952.

 The MPO has advocated for a solution to the Macedonian Question in the form of an independent Macedonian state, in which all ethnic groups would enjoy equal human rights and freedoms.
 In the past, the organization has generally promoted the view that Macedonian Slavs are Bulgarians.
-The MPO has supported the independent Republic of North Macedonia and has been involved in pro-Macedonian advocacy within the US and Canada.
+After the Republic of Macedonia proclaimed its independence, it took a more moderate position and has been involved also in some pro-Macedonian advocacy within the US and Canada.
 Since 1927, MPO has published Macedonian Tribune, described as the world's oldest active Macedonian newspaper.
 It has been published in Bulgarian and English.

 History

 The flag of the 6th Ohrid Battalion of the Macedono-Adrianopolita Volunteer Corps in Bulgarian army during the Balkan wars.
 It depicts the Bulgarian flag and was brought from Gary, Indiana by immigrant volunteers.
 The abbreviation MOBNO is readable on it (Macedonian-Adrianopolitan Bulgarian People's Organization).